balena-io/docs/pages/learn/deploy/deployment.md

 ### Project Resolutions

-All the deployment methods will always try determine the project type based on the following project resolution ordering.
+All the deployment methods will always try to determine the project type based on the following project resolution ordering.

 **Project Resolution Ordering**
 - docker-compose.yml